luizgdsmdev/Javascript-studies/basics/functions/intro.md

 //Here, the person represents an existent object or structure let person = {name: 'Luiz', age: 29, country: "Brazil", speak: () => "Hello!"};

-//person.speakLoud();//Shows TypeError: person.speakLoud is not a function, because it only exists after the IIEF
+//person.speakLoud();//Shows TypeError: person.speakLoud is not a function.
+The goSleep function is private to the IIFE and cannot be accessed outside, preventing global scope pollution.

 ((person) => {